 Instead of PROGNAME, the user may specify the program to be run by its number.
 This first program loaded into the buffer is number one.

 Institute Program

-This command enables the user to designate a program in the buffer as the current Content Analyzer, Sequence Generator, or Sort Key extractor program, where type is one of the following: Content (analyzer)
+This command enables the user to designate a program in the buffer as the current Content Analyzer, Sequence Generator, or Sort Key extractor program.

 Institute Program PROGNAME OK (as) type OK